neontribe/my-best-life/content/services/norwood-community-group-services-11440.md

   imageAlt: ""
 interests: ["Sports"]
 feelings:
+description: >
-description: "Norwood Community Group Services invites you to attend our Karate, Fitness & Self Defence classes.
+  Norwood Community Group Services invites you to attend our Karate, Fitness & Self Defence classes.
 You will become accredited (AQA) with the skills that will not only help you to defend yourself.
 Casual dress is recommended (track suit).

   Teaching children how to deal with confrontational situation.
 How to deal with the streets and how best to conduct themselves.
 All ways to live in harmony.

   We will also provide each young person with a food box at the end of each session.
-"

 costValue: 0
 costQualifier:
 format: Meeting a group of people
+expectation: >
-expectation: "All users will be required to complete a membership/registration form when joining our programs, Parents/carers must complete this process.
+  All users will be required to complete a membership/registration form when joining our programs, Parents/carers must complete this process.

   Sessions;
   Monday - Karate and fitness classes
-Tuesday - Fitness training and self defence classes "
+  Tuesday - Fitness training and self defence classes
 email: info@norwoodcommunitygroup.co.uk
 phone: 0208 766 9286
 website: https://norwoodcommunitygroup.co.uk/sports/free-karate-fitness-training-and-self-defence-activities-throughout-the-summer/